How does Bayesian Sampling help Membership Inference Attacks?: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have achieved remarkable success in recent years, largely due to their high capacity stemming from extensive parameterization.
 This capacity enables them to learn complex patterns but also makes them vulnerable to memorizing training data, raising concerns about potential information leakage.
 One of the most widely used methods for quantifying data leakage is Membership Inference Attacks (MIAs), which aim to determine whether a specific example was part of a target model’s training data.
-The success of MIAs serves as an indicator of privacy vulnerabilities\cite{JagielskiUO20,NasrH0BTJCT23}, as it directly analyzes the differences in a model’s behavior between its training data and unseen examples.
+The success of MIAs serves as an indicator of privacy vulnerabilities~\cite{JagielskiUO20,NasrH0BTJCT23}, as it directly analyzes the differences in a model’s behavior between its training data and unseen examples.

-Some attackers utilize signal score functions for Membership Inference, such as loss \cite{yeom2018privacy} and modified entropy \cite{song2021systematic}.
-These approaches \cite{shokri2017membership, yeom2018privacy} estimate a marginal threshold for the entire dataset, without tailoring the inference to individual data points.
+Some attackers utilize score functions for MIAs, such as loss \cite{yeom2018privacy} and modified entropy \cite{song2021systematic}.
+These score-based methods typically determine a global threshold by estimating the target model's marginal score distribution over the reference dataset, without tailoring inference to individual data points.
 To achieve conditional thresholds, previous works \cite{carlini2022membership, watson2022on, ye2022enhanced} train multiple reference models to approximate the conditional score distribution for specific data points.
 However, those methods required training multiple models, suffering from significant computational overhead.
-An alternative approach \cite{bertran2024scalable} involves training a single quantile regression model to estimate conditional thresholds for a given quantile score, i.e., expected false positive rate.
-Nevertheless, quantile regression captures only aleatoric uncertainty and fails to account for epistemic uncertainty, introducing a bias in low-density regions \cite{tagasovska2019single}.
-This motivates us to develop attacks that address both aleatoric and epistemic uncertainties simultaneously using a single reference model.
+This motivates us to develop an efficient conditional attack using a single reference model.